VegOut

 What self-determination theory tells us about lasting change

-The most robust framework we have for understanding motivation is Self-Determination Theory, developed by psychologists Edward Deci and Richard Ryan over four decades of research.
+The most robust framework available for understanding motivation is Self-Determination Theory, developed by psychologists Edward Deci and Richard Ryan over four decades of research.
 Their work identifies three basic psychological needs that drive sustained motivation: autonomy (feeling that you're choosing your own path), competence (feeling that you're getting better at something), and relatedness (feeling connected to others in a meaningful way).

 Research within this framework has consistently shown that intrinsic motivation predicts better learning, greater creativity, more persistence through difficulty, and higher psychological wellbeing than motivation driven by external pressure or rewards.
 A review from the Yale Center for Consumer Insights found that goals pursued out of personal enjoyment and curiosity were significantly more enduring than those driven by external incentives.